PROTEUS-SIM/transducer-characterization/README.md

 if you are only going use it for transducer characterization.

-**Note (optional):** installation of [k-Wave](https://github.com/PROTEUS-SIM/PROTEUS?tab=readme-ov-file#k-wave) is required if you intend to reproduce Fig. 6.2 of my thesis.
+**Note (optional):** installation of [k-Wave](https://github.com/PROTEUS-SIM/PROTEUS?tab=readme-ov-file#k-wave) is required if you intend to reproduce Fig. 2 or Fig. 8 of the arXiv preprint.

 **Note (optional):** the branch `transducer-calibration` of the PROTEUS repository introduces the function [`update_sensor_fast`](https://github.com/PROTEUS-SIM/PROTEUS/blob/transducer-calibration/acoustic-module/update_sensor_fast.m), which is an upgrade of [`update_sensor`](https://github.com/PROTEUS-SIM/PROTEUS/blob/transducer-calibration/acoustic-module/update_sensor.m).
 To unlock the full potential of this new function, increase the value of `maxMemory` to a higher value that is still supported by your system's RAM.
 See [`demos`](demos) for further details.